What Is Trigeminal Neuralgia?

 The pain is generally set off by triggers related to facial pressure or motion, such as:

 - Applying makeup

-Trigeminal neuralgia can occur at any age, but it is more common among those over 50 years of age.
+Trigeminal neuralgia can occur at any age, but it is more common among those older than 50 years.
 In general, women are affected more than men.

 Trigeminal neuralgia is usually associated with episodic intense sharp, shock-like and electrical pains in the face.
-The pain is generally felt on one side of the jaw or cheek, although it may be occasionally around the eye.
-Less commonly, the pain may also present in other areas innervated (supplied with nerves) by the trigeminal nerve, such as the lips, teeth, gums or forehead.
+The pain is generally felt on one side of the jaw or cheek, although it may occur occasionally around the eye.
+Less commonly, the pain can also present in other areas innervated (supplied with nerves) by the trigeminal nerve, such as the lips, teeth, gums, or forehead.

 The bouts of pain are triggered by some form of vibration or contact (see previous section).

-The pain is often described as incapacitating and it occurs in attacks that last from several seconds up to two minutes.
-The attacks may occur in rapid succession or spaced more sporadically over the course of days, weeks, or even months.
+The pain is often described as incapacitating, and it occurs in attacks that last from several seconds up to 2 minutes.
+The attacks can occur in rapid succession or spaced more sporadically over the course of days, weeks, or even months.
 The periods of time during which the attacks are prevalent are referred to as episodes.
-Patients may have long asymptomatic (pain free) periods between episodes that last for months or years.
+Patients mith have long asymptomatic (pain-free) periods between episodes that last for months or years.

-Prior to the onset of an episode, patients may experience warning signs such as a numb feeling or a chronic aching pain in the areas of face innervated by the trigeminal nerve.
+Before the onset of an episode, patients might experience warning signs such as a numb feeling or a chronic aching pain in the areas of the face innervated by the trigeminal nerve.